microsoft/pai/docs/user/training.md

 Following this section to submit a very simple job like hello-world during learning a program language.
 It trains a model, which is implemented by TensorFlow, on CIFAR-10 dataset.
 It downloads data and code from internet and doesn't copy model out.
 It helps getting started with OpenPAI.
 Next sections include more details to help on submitting real jobs.

 1. Navigate to OpenPAI web portal.
 Input IP address or domain name of OpenPAI, which is from administrator of the OpenPAI cluster.
-Click *sign in* and input user name, password, once login page shows.
+Click *sign in* and input username, password, once login page shows.

    After that, OpenPAI will show job list as below.